What is a Learning Needs Analysis (LNA)?

 In these high-consequence environments, a knowledge or skills gap, or poor attitudes and behaviours come at a great cost.

-How does Instructional Designs Australia (IDA) conduct an LNA in high-risk industries?
+How does Instructional Designs Australia (IDA) conduct an Learning Needs Analysis (LNA) in high-risk industries?

 1. Establish context